-Occasionally, some organizations will assess your work history before interviewing you or making a job offer.
-If you have a certificate of employment (COE), you can help these companies verify your experience or employment status.
-After all, a COE shows your work history and other relevant details.
+Some organizations assess your work history before interviewing you or making a job offer.
+A certificate of employment (COE) helps them easily verify your experience or employment status.

 What Details are Included in a COE?

-A certificate of employment usually contains your first and last day of employment.
-Your employer may also state the duties and responsibilities you’ve performed or positions held while working at the company.
+According to the Omnibus Rules Implementing the Labor Code of the Philippines, a COE usually contains your first and last day at work.
+Your employer may also state your duties and responsibilities or positions held while working for them.

-Your HR department may include other information in your COE, however, like your current pay or overall performance at work.
+Sometimes, your HR department may include other information in your COE, like your current pay or overall performance at work.

 Applying for a New Job

-Potential employers will check your employment history during the candidate assessment process.
-A certificate of employment will show that you’re qualified for the position you’re applying for because of your work experience.
+Potential employers check your employment history during the candidate assessment process.
+A certificate of employment shows that you’re qualified for the position you’re applying for because of your work experience.

 Getting a Loan or Credit Card